nohupped/ADtoLDAP/README.md

 ldapadd -Q -Y EXTERNAL -H ldapi:/// -f 2refint.ldif
 ```

+##### The permission of /etc/ldapsync.ini

+The program checks if the file permissions for /etc/ldapsync.ini are too broad.
+If it is not 600, the program will report that, and will not start.
+This is checked to prevent a non-privileged read of the username and password used to bind to both the servers, which are stored in this configuration file.

 ##### Sample /etc/ldapsync.ini file for syncing from Active directory to an openldap server):
 ```